 District Judge Mike Fuller and Judicial Bias

 The right to a fair and impartial court proceeding is one of our most precious.
 The United States legal system prides itself in being able to deliberate and deliver fair punishments.
 After all, many of the first ten amendments pertain to the rights of the citizenry in a court of law.

 District Judge Mike Fuller of Montgomery, Alabama didn’t live up to this creed of impartiality.
-Over the course of his career, it’s become clear that he prefers to judge cases based upon his own interests.
+Over the course of his career, it’s become clear that he prefers to judge cases based on his own interests.
 He’s refused to try political allies, taken in large sums of money via his private company, and avoids recusing himself of duty.
-His antics are so renown that they’ve inspired numerous newspaper columns and opinion pieces.
+His antics are so renowned that they’ve inspired numerous newspaper columns and opinion pieces.
 His continued trial of cases that relate to his personal issues has put him in hot water.

 Material Witness Misuse

 After the terrorist attacks in 2001, the United States government was adamant about never letting an event like this occur again.
 They needed to stop all attempts before they even came close to fruition.
 They needed information.

 How they went about collecting this information, however, is an extremely clear example of abusing the collection of material witnesses.
 Many in the FBI and other criminal justice agencies decided that the qualifying standard for being associated was faith.
 They collected hundreds of Muslims, arresting and detaining them on suspicion of association.
 An assumption based entirely around a common faith.
 Many weren’t even treated as witnesses; there was no attempt at securing their testimony as such.
 The government has apologized for a mere 13 cases of this abuse of the material witness statute.